NUbots/NUbots/module/tools/RoboCupConfiguration/README.md

 - N: applies network changes specified, restarts network services
 - S: starts the robocup service, which will start the robocup binary, and will rerun if it stops
 - D: stops the robocup service
+- E: enables wifi, useful for if it has been disabled and the robot is about to play a game.
+- W: disables wifi, useful for after a RoboCup game as wifi congestion is an issue at RoboCup and it is important to disconnect from any field networks when not playing.
 - X: shutdown the program

 ## Consumes